bigai-nlco/NeedleInAVideoHaystack/README.md

 ## Acknowledge

-This code is heavily built on [LLMTest_NeedleInAHaystack](https://github.com/gkamradt/LLMTest_NeedleInAHaystack).
+This code is built on [LLMTest_NeedleInAHaystack](https://github.com/gkamradt/LLMTest_NeedleInAHaystack).
 Many thanks to them for their work.

 ## Citation